 • Consider taking charge so that you can get that merchant account.

 • Investigate your credit and get a copy of your credit report.

 • Most are available online and they are supposed to be free and available to you.

 • Don’t be shy about working out the kinks of your credit, and obtaining the information you need.
 Hunt down anything that seems suspicious and has them removed from your report.
 Don’t give up until they are.
 It takes them forever to repair what they messed up, but they are quick to put them on there.
 So, keep after them.

 What you’re after

 Having a rough credit record is always fixable.
 You have to determine how fast you want to repair what has gone on.
 Sometimes things go wrong in your life; a job ends, or an illness.
 Once that is over, trace the people you owe money to and take care of those bills.
-A positive payment history is the beginning of new things to come and it just makes sense to repair what has been injured.
+Positive payment history is the beginning of new things to come and it just makes sense to repair what has been injured.

 So go shopping when you are looking for the correct credit card for you.
 Look at all the options and what makes sense for you.
 If it’s a pre-paid card, then that is excellent.
 If it’s a credit card, that’s just wonderful.
-Good luck on your search.
+Good luck with your search.